RedBeardLab/zeeSQL-doc/docs/references.md

 The command executes [`XADD`][redis_xadd] to the stream.

-If the stream does not exists a new one is created.
+If the stream does not exist a new one is created.

 If the stream already exists the rows are simply appended.

-The command itself is eager, hence it compute the whole result, append it into the stream, and then it returns.
+The command itself is eager, hence it computes the whole result, append it into the stream, and then it returns.
 Once the command returns, the whole result set is already in the Redis stream.

 The return value of the command depends on the result of the query: